glioympas/blogql/README.md

 - You get the data you need
 - Lighthouse made it so simple to avoid N+1 problems, so at least for now, nothing to worry about.
 - It's EASIER , at least on the Frontend.
+- It looks easier even on the Backend, at least on this project.
+The Laravel code for the GraphQL API was ridiculously small.

 Let's see on the next bigger project!